 Go to the vendor’s website.
 Have a good look around to make sure you absolutely love them.
 Then use their contact form.
 Wedding professionals check their email frequently.
 We’re excited to read new messages and connect with you!
 PLUS we use contact form info and email tags to help us stay organized, which benefits you.

 Monitor your spam and add favorite vendors to your contacts.

-It’s extremely common for emails from potential wedding vendors end up in your spam folder.
+It’s extremely common for emails from potential wedding vendors to end up in your spam folder.
 Especially if the vendor sends things like a price list as an attachment when you inquire.
 Your email provider will most likely flag it as spam if you don’t have frequent contact history with the vendor.